 UPDATE – According to reports from several dependent women around Saudi Arabia, this option for women on a dependent Iqama is now on hold until further notice.
 The department has stopped issuing licenses to women on dependent status for the time being.
 If any official statement arises we will update this page accordingly.

 Women on a dependent Iqama and a valid foreign driving license who were previously unable to register for a driver’s license through the online portal are now able to with the new updates.
 A dependent’s sponsor can now log in to the Saudi Driving License Portal (SDLP) using their Absher account details and they can apply for the foreign license conversion on behalf of their dependent.

-You can apply for your driving license conversion through SDLP site with the sponsor’s details.
+You can apply for your driving license conversion through the SDLP site with the sponsor’s details.
 Fill in the dependent’s details and schedule a driving test at your nearest Moroor office.

-Applying for a conversion of driving license will require you to present your original license at the Moroor and undertake a short driving test.
+Applying for conversion of driving license will require you to present your original license at the Moroor and undertake a short driving test.

 The required documents for your driving assessment are: